 Personal or individual files should be retained for the same length of time (six years from the conclusion of the case).

 TSSA has provided notification under the 1998 Data Protection Act on the types of personal data that we process and in what circumstances, and this notification also covers our staff reps and branch officers.

 This does not, however, remove any responsibilities from lay officers of TSSA for ensuring that personal data is processed in accordance with the Act and the eight Data Principles.

 Individuals are entitled, with some exceptions, to ask for information as to what data is held on them, have the right of access to a copy of this information and also the right to have that data erased or corrected when inaccurate.

-If you receive a formal request under the Data Protection Act for a copy of personal information held, you must refer this request immediately to Pat Norman, TSSA Data Protection Contact, Walkden House, London NW1 2EJ.
+If you receive a formal request under the Data Protection Act for a copy of personal information held, you must refer this request immediately to John Smith, TSSA Data Protection Contact, Walkden House, London NW1 2EJ.

 Please forward copies of any relevant papers along with the original request, and give any relevant background.